didoesdigital/typey-type/README.md

 yarn test
 ```

-`yarn test` will run all of the tests, but if you want to focus on a specific subset, there's also:
+`yarn test` will run all of the tests and watch for changes to source files, but if you want to focus on running a specific subset, there's also:

 - `yarn test:unit`, which has the most coverage for the app and runs quickly
 - `yarn test:ui`, which covers the most critical part of progressing through words in lessons and takes longer to run

+Run `yarn vitest:ui` to open the [Vitest UI](https://vitest.dev/guide/ui.html#vitest-ui).

+Run `yarn test:coverage` to review test coverage.

 ### Storybook

-Run Storybook to develop and test components in isolation:
+Run the [Storybook](https://storybook.js.org/) command to develop and test components in isolation:

 ```sh
 yarn storybook
 ```

-### Create React App
+### Vite

+Typey Type uses [Vite](https://vite.dev/) as its build tool.

-For reference, Typey Type is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Typey Type was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steno dictionaries